Chlorine is a chemical that prevents bacteria from growing. Chlorine poisoning occurs when someone swallows or breathes in (inhales) chlorine.

 - Water filling the lungs (pulmonary edema

-- Severe change in acid levels of the blood (pH balance), which leads to damage in all of the body organs
+- Severe change in acid level of the blood (pH balance), which leads to damage in all of the body organs

 - Loss of vision